Bitcoin Lesson Plan for Elementary Students

 Start by asking your kid(s) these questions.
 Let them answer before you explain.

 - “What is money?”
 Most kids will say coins and bills.
 That's a good start.
 Explain that money is anything people agree has value and can be traded for things.
+For a kid-friendly breakdown, our history of money guide walks through shells, gold, paper, and digital money.

 - “Has money always been paper?”
 Nope.
 People used to trade shells, salt, gold, even giant stones.
 Money changes over time.

 - “What if someone could just make more money whenever they wanted?”
 This is the key question.
 Let them think about what would happen.
 (Answer: if there's too much, each piece becomes worth less.)
+The U.S. money supply grew from $4 trillion to over $21 trillion between 2000 and 2024.2

-Part 2: The scarcity activity (15 minutes)
+How to run the bean scarcity activity (15 minutes)

 Put exactly 21 beans on the table.
 Explain: “These represent all the Bitcoin that will ever exist.
 21 million.
 We can't make more.
 Nobody can.”